chadagreene/Ice-shelf-melt-Adusumilli/README.md

     showdemo melt_data_adusumilli_documentation

 into the Matlab command window.
 Or just find the `melt_data_adusumilli_documentation.html` file and open it in a web browser.
-Same goes for `melt_data_adusumilli_documentation`.
+Same goes for `melt_interp_adusumilli_documentation`.

 # Requirements
 All you need is the data and AMT.